Motivic integration and Milnor fiber: Motivic Milnor fiber

-Applying the homomorphism $\Phi$ in (\ref{tauhat:forget}) termwise to the coefficients of $Z^{1}(T)$, we obtain a zeta function $\bar Z^{1}(T)$.
-It is known from \cite{F1}, using resolution of singularities, that $\bar Z^{1}(T)$ belongs to $\ggk{\RVar}[[\A]^{-1}][T]_\dag$ and, letting ``$T$ go to infinity'' as described in \cite[\S~8.4]{hru:loe:lef}, we get a limit
+Applying the forgetful homomorphism $\Phi$ in (\ref{tauhat:forget}) termwise to the coefficients of $Z^{1}(T)$, we obtain a zeta function $\bar Z^{1}(T)$.
+It is shown in \cite{F1}, using resolution of singularities, that $\bar Z^{1}(T)$ belongs to $\ggk{\RVar}[[\A]^{-1}][T]_\dag$.
+Letting ``$T$ go to infinity'' as described in \cite[\S~8.4]{hru:loe:lef}, we get a limit

-which is understood as the \emph{real motivic Milnor fiber} of $f$.
+which is understood as the \memph{real motivic Milnor fiber} of $f$.
 The following finer result is in the same spirit.